 Most say that CBD oral drops are still the industry’s most common product.
 Also called CBD oils or CBD tinctures, this product is one that you can expect to find in almost any Arizona CBD store.
 Tinctures consist of hemp extract, containing CBD, and also a carrier oil such as MCT oil or hempseed oil.
 CBD oils have quite an acquired taste, but it’s one that most users get used to.
 For the market’s best and most reliable products, you’ll want to check out the official PureKana range.

 In Arizona, a hemp program was set up in light of the Farm Bill.
 All states planning to grow hemp must establish a program that is approved by the USDA.
 In the Grand Canyon State, the Arizona Department of Agriculture (AZDA) oversees the hemp program, which opened in 2019.

-One thing to keep in mind is that the online market is unregulated.
-To avoid being scammed, you should always look for third-party lab reports.
-These analyses will reveal the actual cannabinoid content of the product and assure you that it’s the real thing.
+This being said, many consumers prefer to shop online.
+There are hundreds of online CBD retailers spread out across the United States.
+While many of these companies offer a vast range of CBD choices, some items are of subpar quality.
+To avoid being scammed, always look for third-party lab reports.
+These analyses will reveal the actual cannabinoid content of the product, and assure you that it’s the real thing.
 Any good company will have these lab tests on hand.

 Arizona is more fortunate than some states in that CBD is pretty widely available.
 As long as manufacturers extract it from low-THC hemp, CBD companies seem to be able to operate within the Grand Canyon State.
 The only caveat is that it must contain less than 0.3% THC.
 With the expansion of the hemp sector thanks to a cultivation program, we might start seeing more CBD brands sourcing their hemp from AZ, leading to better quality products for consumers.